About Six Sigma

 Our accredited training and certification programs provide for customized learning at every level to allow each individual a role in improving their organization’s processes.
 This multi-level approach fosters team unity and leads to each employee feeling more valued by the company.

-The following Six Sigma Certification and Lean Six Sigma Certification in options are available for our online Six Sigma training:
+The following Six Sigma Certification and Lean Six Sigma Certification options are available for our online Six Sigma training:

 Six Sigma Certification Levels:

 Six Sigma certification is similar to other professional courses, in that after meeting specified guidelines and following the required procedure, individuals are certified as capable of applying the knowledge in their respective field.
 There are several stages of the program and with each qualifying level, certain exam scores must be achieved.
 These levels are designated in the same manner as a martial arts certification grade, ranging from White Belt (at the lowest level) to Master Black Belt (at the highest level):

 Six Sigma White Belt training is an ideal beginner level for those simply looking to understand the basics of Six Sigma.
 It works best for employees who are unfamiliar with Six Sigma and want to learn more about the methodology and how it can impact an organization.